Building Immunity with Food

 - Skip croutons on salads and replace with various nuts and seeds

-- Always have a side of fruit
+- Always have a side of fruit or vegetables or both

 - Top yogurt with nuts, seeds and berries